ruanchaves/hashformers/README.md

 **Hashtag segmentation** is the task of automatically inserting the missing spaces between the words in a hashtag.

-This package applies Transformer models to hashtag segmentation.
+**Hashformers** applies Transformer models to hashtag segmentation.
 It is built on top of the [transformers](https://github.com/huggingface/transformers) library and the [lm-scorer](https://github.com/simonepri/lm-scorer) and [mlm-scoring](https://github.com/awslabs/mlm-scoring) packages.

 Try it right now on [Google Colab](https://colab.research.google.com/github/ruanchaves/hashformers/blob/master/hashformers.ipynb).